 The level of professionalism of the team;

-Logistical, financial capabilities of the organization.
+Material, technical, financial capabilities of the organization.

 4. Compare the selected methods with the conditions prevailing, taking into account time, resources, microclimate, capabilities, and skills.

-5. Choose the best method.
+5. Choose the optimal method.

 V. A. Bespalko distinguishes three types, styles and models of management in systems management:

-List of used sources and literature:
+List of sources and literature used:

 1. Averyanov V. Administrative reform.
 Scientific and legal support / V. Averyanov // Veche. -2002. -No. 3.